Los Angeles Valley College: Campus security incidents

 In January 2014, a man was fatally shot in the parking lot of Los Angeles Valley College due to a drug deal gone bad.
-Two men were later arrested in connection.
+Two men were later arrested in connection with the shooting.

 In 2014 and 2016, Los Angeles Valley College was locked down and evacuated several times due to reports of active shooters.
 In February 2014, a former student was detained in a "swatting" incident where another person called in a fake threat that the student was planning to shoot the school.
-She was released after several hours when it was determined to be a hoax.
+The student was released after several hours when it was determined to be a hoax.
 In June 2014, Los Angeles Valley College received a threatening phone call from a man claiming he was coming to the school with guns.
-The campus was on lockdown however the threat failed to materialize and the Sheriff's opened an investigation.
+The campus was on lockdown; however, the threat failed to materialize, and the Los Angeles County Sheriff's Department opened an investigation.
 On March 30, 2016, Los Angeles Valley College was evacuated due to a suspicious package on campus and a bomb threat.
 On November 10, 2016, the campus was again locked down due to shots being reported on campus.
 It was later claimed that the reports were an old car backfiring.